AdobeDocs/campaign-classic.pt-BR/help/rn/using/deprecated-features.md

   </td>
  </tr>
     <tr>
-  <td>Relatório de monitoramento técnico da avaliação do delivery<br></td>
+  <td>Relatório de monitoramento técnico da avaliação da entrega<br></td>
-   <td><p>O Relatório de monitoramento técnico da avaliação do delivery não está mais disponível.
+   <td><p>O Relatório de monitoramento técnico da avaliação da entrega não está mais disponível.
 Ele foi descontinuado na versão 21.1.3 do Campaign.</p>
    <!--p>If needed, you can receive this report daily by email until the feature removal date.
 To request it, open a specific <a href="https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html">Support Case</a> and specify the name of the instance and the email address(es) to send the report to.</p-->
   </td>
  </tr>